The 5 most valuable sought after sterling silver flatware patterns

 2. Repousse by Stieff

 The sterling silver flatware pattern Repoussé by Stieff was introduced in 1845.
 The hollowware pattern Repoussé was introduced in 1828 and features an intricate floral design along its entire stem and handle.
 To develop the design that made the Repoussé pattern so unique, the relief design, the pattern has to be pressed through the back of the item.
 This pattern was named after the art of repoussé (embossing metal from the back by hammering), initially used in European silversmithing.
 A key trait in this pattern is that the Repousse sterling silver flatware pattern is flat on the opposite side.
-Because of the pattern’s intricacy and the work it takes to develop the flatware, the Repousse by Stieff is highly desired and sought after.
+Because of the pattern’s intricacy and the work it takes to develop the flatware, the value of Repousse by Stieff is highly desired and sought after.

 3. Francis 1st by Reed & Barton